nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

 In a recent project I was confronted with a design that used a primary colour simply for text and borders.
 The design demonstrated that different sections of the website would have the same layout, but a different primary colour for its text and borders.
 {% endexcerpt %}

+Let’s begin with two objects that share a colour palette (just blue for now):

     .articles-list {
       border-bottom: 1px solid blue;
     }